ma-compbio/cnb/README.md

 ### Quick Start
 #### Desktop Application/Client
-To start a desktop application.
-Use command below.
+To start a data server.
+Use command below in your local machine.

-`cnb app -i [google-sheet-id or excel filename]`
+`cnbData start -i [google-sheet-id or excel filename]`

 :exclamation: **hint** A google sheet ID can be extracted from its URL.
 For example, the Google sheet ID in the URL https://docs.google.com/spreadsheets/d/abc1234567/edit#gid=0 is "abc1234567".

 :exclamation: **hint** When it is your first time to run the application, it will automatically generate a .cnbData directory in your HOME directory.

+Then you should able to see your host data in our [web application](http://genome.compbio.cs.cmu.edu:8080)

 #### Input GSheet or Xls
 [![google sheet example](https://img.shields.io/badge/example-gsheet-green.svg?style=flat)](https://docs.google.com/spreadsheets/d/1WaChnccn5iyKHm1ccZhRHSZmpzW7pPPrpGTSGoKTKO4/edit?usp=sharing)